Education & Training

 Description: Bystander interventions are about recognizing a potentially harmful situation or interaction and choosing to respond in a way that could positively influence an outcome.
 In the medical field, all voices are not always heard, yet with our teams we want to ensure that everyone feels value for who they are and their expertise.
 Whether it’s intervening in tense interactions within research teams, or advocating on behalf of a patient, understanding bystander intervention can be crucial for collaboration and serving our communities.
 This training is a skill-building process that helps attendees recognize harm and analyze the consequences of our actions–or inactions as bystanders.

-Topics that may be Included in Training: Psychological Safety, Implicit Bias, Microaggressions
+Topics that may be included in training: Psychological Safety, Implicit Bias, Microaggressions

 Microaggressions & Macroaggressions